Unity-Technologies/com.unity.formats.fbx/com.unity.formats.fbx/Documentation~/exported-attributes.md

 ### Aim

-The FBX Exporter exports the following attributes for the Rotation Constraint type:
+The FBX Exporter exports the following attributes for the Aim Constraint type:

 - Affected axes (X,Y,Z)
 - Rotation Offset